Can you imagine anything better than making popcorn, curling up on the couch and streaming a great movie?

 As an added bonus, Hulu also has the movie in its original English version—so if you get stumped by a certain phrase or scene, you can always refer to the English version.

-These nine Spanish-language movies from Hulu represent different genres and countries of origin.
+These eight Spanish-language movies from Hulu represent different genres and countries of origin.
 But they’ll all make great Spanish practice for learners.

 Which movie will you watch first?